bsk27/SQL-homework/lesson-1/homework/homework.md

 6. Describe the differences between SQL Server, SSMS, and SQL.
 ![image](https://github.com/user-attachments/assets/cca0b2b7-3347-4a99-8218-cd66984f88ef)

+SQL Server is a Database Management System (DBMS) created by Microsoft to store data, runs SQL commands, ensures the data is safe, fast to access, and well-organized

+SSMS is a tool that helps to work with SQL Server more easily.
+With SSMS, we can:
+Write and run SQL queries
+Create databases and tables
+View and edit data in a friendly UI
+Manage users, backups, and more

+SQL is used to:
+Create tables (CREATE TABLE)
+Insert data (INSERT INTO)
+Get data (SELECT)
+Update data (UPDATE)
+Delete data (DELETE)

 ## Hard
 7. Research and explain the different SQL commands: DQL, DML, DDL, DCL, TCL with examples.
 8. Write a query to insert three records into the Students table.